Ysrae1/LinAlg_Torch_MPS_Adapted/README(complete).md

 #### Riccati ODE and its Solution

-The function $S(t)$​​ in the expression of the value function above is the solution of Riccati ODE
+The function $S(t)$​​​ in the expression of the value function above is the solution of Riccati ODE

 $$